siddarth09/100daysof_ROS/README.md

 # DAY 13:
 Ultrasound sensors, Today we take the input from the ultrasound sensor and publish the range, the sensor_msgs/Range collects the information.The subscriber node is created to lock on the ultrasound sensor to retrieve the sensor data.
+# DAY 14:
+Servo motors, the servo is subcribed to "servo" topic while the publisher node publishes the angle of rotation, the servo motor starts rotating.